Internal Links

 far from home, with no like-minded friends around, can be an utterly depressing

-an astronomy holiday, check who of your friends are on the same itinerary AND hotels
+an astronomy holiday, check out who of your friends are on the same itinerary AND hotels

 AND plane flights.
-You may think the same itinerary means the same hotels and plane
+I repeat: You may think the same itinerary means the same hotels and plane

 flights........IT DOES NOT !!!
 It just means you see the same sights at the same